vippsas/vipps-developers/common-topics/vipps-landing-page.md

   of the payment.
   Instead of the "result page", the user will just get a confirmation in the Vipps app.
-* If the sale unit is not whitelisted, the request will fail and an error message will be returned.
+* If the sales unit is not whitelisted, the request will fail and an error message will be returned.

 ## Sequence diagram